93geraldtee/93geraldtee.github.io/_posts/2020-04-30-fourth_project_-_javascript.markdown

 This process is done asynchronously, which allows us to create a single page application and perform actions without a manual refresh of the page.
 When fetch is called it returns a promise, sends a request to the API, and if the browser successfully receives the response from the URL, the promise gets resolved and goes through callback methods (`.then`).
 Otherwise, the promise will be rejected and an error will be returned.

 If the promise is successfully resolved, the `.then` "success" callbacks will then run with the data from the response passed in as the params.
+The `.then` will return another promise that then gets resolved as well, until specifided.
 Otherwise there will be an error, and this is where the `.catch` failure callbacks run and are important to show in the browser.

 ```
 fetch("http://localhost:3000/api/v1/roasters")